paulhontz/saint/Filters.md

 **order**

-Saint will display association items in the order they was extracted.
+By default, Saint will order association items by remote primary key.<br/>
 To have a custom order, use `order` inside filter block:

     saint.filter :author_id, Model::Author do